 We love Asian noodle dishes here, and that's evident from the numerous noodle recipes we have on this blog.
 From Japanese yakisoba to Thai-inspired tofu pad see ew and pad Thai, we've covered a lot of ground.
-However, we have a new favorite: bami goreng!
+This bami goreng is our new favorite!

 🤔What is bami goreng

-Bami goreng, also known as mie goreng, is an Indonesian stir-fry noodle dish.
-It typically includes yellow noodles, vegetables such as cabbage and carrots, and protein, usually chicken, cooked in a dark, savory sauce.
+Bami goreng, or mie goreng, is an Indonesian stir-fried noodle dish that is incredibly filling and flavorful.
+It typically features yellow or egg noodles, vegetables such as cabbage and carrots, and protein (usually egg or chicken) tossed in a sweet and savory sauce.

 🧄What you will need